JonGant/FoveatedTextureTransform/README.md

 Results of the transform are discussed in "Evaluating the Adversarial Robustness of a Foveated Texture Transform Module in a CNN" by Gant et al. SVRHM @ NeruIPS 2021 (https://openreview.net/forum?id=HyhSFQ1hOgV).

-This code is free to use for Research Purposes, and if used/modified in any way please consider citing:
+This code is free to use for research purposes, and if used/modified in any way please consider citing:

 ```
 @inproceedings{